AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    State_Type MultiFabs have no ghost cells by default for pure hydro and a single ghost cell by default when RADIATION is enabled.
-There is an option to force them to have ghost cells by setting the parameter at runtime.
+There is an option to force them to have ghost cells by setting the parameter castro.state_nghost at runtime.

    Note that the prediction of the hydrodynamic state to the interface will require 4 ghost cells.
-This accomodated by creating a separate MultiFab, that lives at the old-time level and has the necessary ghost cells.
+This accomodated by creating a separate MultiFab, Sborder that lives at the old-time level and has the necessary ghost cells.
 We will describe this more later.

--  : this stores the radiation energy density, commonly denoted :math:`E_r` in these notes.
-It has components—the number of energy groups used in the multigroup radiation hydrodynamics approximation.
+-  Rad_Type : this stores the radiation energy density,
+   commonly denoted :math:`E_r` in these notes.
+It has nGroups components—the number of energy groups used in the multigroup radiation hydrodynamics approximation.

--  : this is simply the gravitational potential, usually denoted :math:`\Phi` in these notes.
+-  PhiGrav_Type : this is simply the gravitational
+   potential, usually denoted :math:`\Phi` in these notes.

--  : this is the gravitational
+-  Gravity_Type : this is the gravitational
    acceleration.
 There are always 3 components, regardless of the dimensionality (consistent with our choice of always carrying all 3 velocity components).

--  : this is the rotational potential.
+-  PhiRot_Type : this is the rotational potential.
    When rotation is enabled, this will store the effective potential corresponding to the centrifugal force.

--  : this is the rotational acceleration.
+-  Rotation_Type : this is the rotational acceleration.
    There are always 3 components, regardless of the dimensionality (consistent with our choice of always carrying all 3 velocity components).
 This includes the terms corresponding to the Coriolis force, the centrifugal force, as well as optional terms due to the change in rotation rate, :math:`\Omega`.

--  : this holds the time-rate of change of the source terms, :math:`d{\bf S}/dt`, for each of the NUM_STATE State_Type variables.
+-  Source_Type : this holds the time-rate of change of the source terms, :math:`d\Sb/dt`, for each of the NUM_STATE State_Type variables.

    .. raw:: latex